-Interchangeability with other vaccines
+Interchangeability with other COVID-19 vaccines (Heterologous schedules)

 When a second dose is given, it is currently considered standard practice for the same product to be used for both doses.
 However, WHO supports a flexible approach to homologous versus heterologous vaccination schedules, taking into account current vaccine supply, vaccine supply projections, and other access considerations, alongside the potential benefits and risks of the specific products being used.